 One thing that is always fun for my little ones is exploring the tide pools at low tide for various sea creatures.
 I love to give my kids a bucket for their oceanic treasures as we look around for crabs, shells, and so much more.
 (If we collect anything that’s alive we always release it back into the pools.)
 For more info, check out this feature on Orange County’s best tide pools.

 Give Back to the Community

 I love this idea so much.
 Have your family volunteer with a great charity this summer.
 There is almost always a summer event to raise awareness that is free to the public.
-If you can’t volunteer because your little ones are too small, don’t worry, just attend the event.
+If you can’t volunteer because your little ones are too small or you’re concerned about COVID risks, don’t worry, you can still make a donation.
 This is a great way to teach kids about nonprofit groups that are trying to help others.

 Call Your Church